breast cancer: causes, symptoms, and treatment

 • Nipple inversion or retraction.

-• Persistent breast pain unrelated to the menstrual cycle.
+• Persistent breast pain not related to the menstrual cycle.

-It is advised to consult a doctor urgently if any of the following occur:
+It is advised to consult a doctor promptly if any of the following occur:

-• A new lump in the breast that was not present before.
+• A new lump in the breast that wasn't there before.

-• Noticeable changes in breast shape or texture.
+• Noticeable changes in the shape or texture of the breast.

 • Unusual nipple discharge.